lyuwenhan/minecraft-java-edition-mods/infinity-fireworks/README.md

 # Infinity Fireworks

-Fabric mod for Minecraft that lets firework rockets be used without consuming the item stack.
+A Fabric mod for Minecraft that lets firework rockets be used without consuming the item stack.

 ## Features